carlcortright/OpenSourceMiners/README.md

 ## Video Demonstration

 In our final report, we discuss the technical aspects of data mining and what our team accomplished through the extraction and analysis of our dataset.
-In addition, we have also created a short video demoing   our results.
+In addition, we have also created a short video demoing   our results and conclusions.
 The video can be found [here](https://www.youtube.com/).

 ## Final Paper